Tired of being there for everyone else with little support for you?

 Therapy for Therapists helps you do 3 things:

 My approach to therapy is collaborative.
 I don't think I know more than you.
 I think it helps to have two therapy brains working together in a relationship where there is no expectation to take care on the other person.
-While I predominantly use acceptance and commitment therapy, I also include a big helping of compassion focused therapy since we therapists tend to be very self-critical.
+While I predominantly use a combination of Emotionally Focused Individual Therapy (EFIT) and Acceptance and Commitment Therapy (ACT), I also include a big helping of compassion focused therapy since we therapists tend to be very self-critical.
 The focus will always be on helping you think deeper about what's going on to try to unblock your natural abilities.

 You don't have to keep working on your stuff alone.